kyleb000/reflux/README.md

 The filter is responsible for conditionally allowing data to flow through a `Reflux` pipeline.
 A predicate is supplied to a `Filter` and if data satisfies the predicate, it may pass through.

+### Guideline
-Advice: Use a pure function as a predicate with a complexity of O(1), if at all possible.
+Use a pure function as a predicate with a complexity of O(1), if at all possible.
 Functions with a higher complexity, or that read data from a file or socket have the potential to prevent the predicate from completing execution, either through an error or an infitite loop.

+However, for use cases such as spam filters, it may be impossible to avoid using predicates that read from data sources, or with non-constant time complexities.

 ## Broadcast